Does Iced Tea Have Caffeine?

 Factors Influencing Caffeine Content in Iced Tea:

-The caffeine content in iced tea can be influenced by several factors, including the type of tea used, the brewing time, and the water temperature.
+The caffeine content in iced tea can be influenced by several factors, including the type of tea used, the brewing time, and the temperature of the water.
 Generally, longer brewing times and higher water temperatures result in higher caffeine extraction.
-Additionally, the tea leaves' quality and origin can also impact caffeine levels.
+Additionally, the quality and origin of the tea leaves can also impact caffeine levels.

 Types of Iced Tea and Caffeine Levels:

-Black Tea: Black tea, known for its robust flavor, typically contains the highest caffeine content among the different types of tea.
+- Black Tea: Black tea, renowned for its robust flavor, typically contains the highest caffeine content among all types of tea.
 On average, an 8-ounce serving of black iced tea can have anywhere from 40 to 70 milligrams of caffeine.

-Herbal Tea: Herbal teas, such as chamomile, peppermint, or hibiscus, do not contain caffeine naturally.
-They are a great option for those looking to enjoy a caffeine-free iced tea.
+- Herbal Tea: Herbal teas, such as chamomile, peppermint, and hibiscus, do not naturally contain caffeine.
+They are an excellent option for those seeking a caffeine-free iced tea.

 Decaffeinated Iced Tea: